Book your 2020 Walt Disney World Resort holiday early to take advantage of Free Disney Dining and Drinks.

 Best for: Bringing film to life in a blaze of attractions, shows and state-of-the art sound, Disney’s Hollywood Studios is for movie lovers.

-The lowdown: Toy Story Land is a newcomer to Disney’s Hollywood Studios, but the classic favourites, like the Tower of Terror and the Fantasmic! evening show aren’t going anywhere.
-The Star Wars area will attract anyone who is ready to Jedi.
-The riotous Rock ‘n’ Roller Coaster starring Aerosmith is always ready for an encore, whilst stage shows from the casts of Frozen and Beauty and the Beast will enchant little fans.
-If you want to stop for lunch, enjoy home-style cooking at the 50’s Prime Time Café, where ‘Mom’ will make sure your children eat their greens.
+The lowdown: Despite exciting new openings at Hollywood Studios, classic favourites like The Twilight Zone Tower of Terror™ and the Fantasmic!
+Evening show aren’t going anywhere.
+The riotous Rock ‘n’ Roller Coaster Starring Aerosmith is always ready for an encore, whilst colourful Toy Story Land will enchant little fans.
+If you want to stop for lunch, enjoy home-style cooking at the 50s Prime Time Café, where ‘Mom’ will make sure your children eat their greens.

-Top tip: Whip your youngsters into shape with a dose of Jedi Training: Trials of the Temple, where they’ll learn to channel their energy into forces for good instead of evil.
+Tips for little visitors: Whip your youngsters into shape with a dose of Jedi Training: Trials of the Temple, where they’ll learn to channel their energy into forces for good instead of evil.
 Book them in as soon as you get to the park as the slots fill up quickly.